The person at the center of this case

 Start here

-Jeffrey "Jeff" Lee Stinnett disappeared from Ann Arbor, Michigan on January 15, 1978, at age 22, though he wasn't reported missing until April 1978 when his housemate discovered he'd been gone for about a week.
-His apartment still contained his personal belongings, and prior to vanishing he had quit his job and was reportedly experimenting with LSD.
-Nearly 50 years later, the circumstances of his disappearance remain unknown, and investigators continue seeking information about what happened to him.
+Jeffrey "Jeff" Lee Stinnett disappeared in Ann Arbor, Michigan on January 15, 1978, and was not reported missing until April 1978 when his housemate discovered he had been absent for about a week.
+His apartment still contained all his personal belongings, suggesting an unexpected departure.
+Nearly five decades later, the circumstances of his disappearance remain unknown, and investigators seek any information about his whereabouts or what happened to him.

 Try asking